General Lease and Termination of Lease FAQ

 My tenants are on a month-to-month lease.
 How much notice do they have to give me prior to moving out?
 Does it have to be in writing?

-Unless otherwise stated in writing, to properly terminate a month-to-month lease, written notice of intent to terminate must be given at least 21 days before the last day of the rental month which has already been paid.
+Unless otherwise stated in writing, to properly terminate a month-to-month lease, written notice of intent to terminate must be given at least 21 days before the last day of the rental month which has already been paid--the day the notice is given does not count in the 21 day period.
 In a written lease for example, start from the day when the rent is due then count back 21 days.